Ask any Search Engine Optimisation (SEO) expert what they do, and the answer is usually “Get my clients on page 1 of Google.”

 The result of this process is that SEO connects your business with people searching for products, services or information that are relevant to your business.
 Equally important for SEO is to focus on those groups of searchers who are most likely to become your customers i.e high commercial intent.

-High rankings on search-engines are part of the SEO process, but those rankings must translate into some defined conversion, such as a lead or an online sale, to have any real value to your business.
+High rankings on search-engines are an important part of SEO, but those rankings must translate into some defined conversion, such as a lead or an online sale, to have any real value to your business.

 EAT is and abreviation for Expertise, Authoritativeness, and Trustworthiness which is thought to be central to Google’s search algorithm as way to evaluate content quality.

 EAT is referenced in Google’s ‘Search Quality Evaluator Guidelines‘.
 The audience for that document is Google’s (human) search-quality evaluation team.
 This is the team that is tasked with reviewing Google’s search results to ensure its algorithm is delivering the best possible results for a given search query.
 Because of this, SEO experts infer that EAT is an important factor towards achieving a high search-ranking.

 Technical SEO is an in-depth audit that ensures your website is search engine ‘friendly’.
 It looks at a wide range of potential technical issues that may prevent search engines from crawling your content, indexing it and ranking it.

 Technical SEO also looks at factors such as page speed and how that can be improved.

 The short answer is yes.
 Google uses page speed as one of its 200+ ranking factors though it’s not currently that significant.